 So onwards to the straw men.
 Apparently we should estimate software because we wouldn’t buy a kitchen or get an MOT without obtaining an estimate.
 Hand me the matches, because building software is not like building a kitchen or performing an MOT (a vehicle safety test).

 Although there are many configurations of kitchens, they are already in stock and the installation is highly predictable.
 You don’t even need to ask a craftsman to give you an estimate – there is a simple formula for working out how much the kitchen costs and how long it will take to install.
-Usually, the cost is entirely generated by the computer being operated by a sales assistant.
+Usually, the cost is entirely generated by the computer using software operated by a sales assistant.
 If the workmen find variability on site, you get charged extra and it takes longer.

 An MOT is even more predictable than a kitchen.
 The procedure runs off of an A4 check-list of items that must be inspected to ensure that the vehicle is roadworthy.
-No parts need to be removed and replaced to perform the inspection.
+No parts need to be removed or replaced to perform the inspection.
 It is highly predictable, repeatable work.
 No MOT has ever taken more than a day.
 If the inspection reveals a problem that must be addressed for the vehicle to pass the test, it takes a great deal longer and costs significantly more – often many times more than the original cost of an MOT.

 You can run software development in the same way as these activities.
 Many organisations do.
-You can give out an estimate and then when you discover variability charge more money and ask for more time.
+You can give out an estimate and then when you discover variability you charge more money and ask for more time.

 If one organisation offers to work with you and deliver software incrementally with the option to terminate at short notice, you can work together and get results quickly.
 In the time it takes one organisation to submit an estimate to another, many working increments of the product could have been delivered and the assumptions made could be in the process of being tested.